Chang-Yu-Chang/rhizobia-genomics/README.md

     - `fst/` and `gcv_fst/`: fst for SNPs and GCV (gene content variation)
     - `dxy/` and `gcv_dxy/`: dxy for SNPs and GCV
     - `go/` and `gcv_go`: GO enrichment analysis for SNPs and GCV
-5. `phylogenomics_analysis/`
     - `trees/trees.rdata`: R phylo objects of whole-genome tree
     - `replicon_trees/trees.rdata`: R phylo objects of replicon-level tree
 6. `phenotypes/`
     - `sites/`: field sampling sites
     - `growth/`: growth traits
-    - `plants/`: symbiosis traits

 # Workflow

-The shell scripts were executed on a 2021 iMac with Apple M1 chip 16GB memory and macOS version 14.7.
+The shell scripts were executed on a 2021 iMac with Apple M1 chip 16GB memory.

 ## Reproducing figures and tables